June 3- 14, 2024 (On-campus Instruction)

 The ShopKeeper, Johnson and McKinley (provided as part of class fee)

-Flowers: Creative Design, Johnson, McKinley, Benz (HIGHLY RECOMMENDED and available for an extra fee of $70.00)
+Flowers: Creative Design, Johnson, McKinley, Benz (optional but HIGHLY RECOMMENDED and available from the TAMU Press at the following link.

-Classes meet Monday through Friday, 9 – 5, in Room 108 (Floral Design Studio), Horticulture / Forest Science Building at Texas A & M University.
-Students are encouraged to bring their own set of basic tools that would include a floral knife, stem cutters/snips, wire cutters and ribbon scissors.
+Students must provide their own set of basic tools that should include a floral knife, stem cutters/snips, wire cutters and ribbon scissors.

-There are any number of motels/hotels you may select from in the Bryan/College Station area.
+There are many motels/hotels in the Bryan/College Station area from which to choose.
 Please click the following link for a list from the B/CS Visitors Bureau: